sfX-android/android_vendor_extendrom/README.md

 ~~~
 ########### extendrom section ###########
 $PWD/vendor/extendrom/get_prebuilts.sh

-export ENABLE_EXTENDROM=true
-export EXTENDROM_PACKAGES="AdAway noEOSappstore Omega F-Droid additional_repos.xml AuroraStore"
 ~~~

 one note about the F-Droid privileged extension which allows to just use F-Droid without allowing "unknown sources":

-you can use: `EXTENDROM_PACKAGES="F-DroidPrivilegedExtension_pb"` which will use the prebuilt apk from F-Droid or you can use the recommended way and build it:
+you can use: `EXTENDROM_PACKAGES="F-DroidPrivilegedExtension_pb"` which will use the prebuilt apk from F-Droid or you can use the recommended way and build it instead:

-for the recommended way add this to your `.repo/local_manifest/extendrom.xml`:
+for the recommended way (build with the ROM) add this to your `.repo/local_manifest/extendrom.xml`:

 ~~~
 <!-- F-Droid -->